robenkleene/keyboards/README.md

 ### Installing

-1. Download and run the Teensy Loader app
+1. Download and run the [Teensy Loader Application](https://www.pjrc.com/teensy/loader.html).
-2. Press and release the Teensy reset button
+2. Press and release the "Teensy reset button" (paperclip button in the upper right on the right hand keyboard).
-3. Click the "Auto" button on the upper right hand side of the Teensy-Loader window
+3. In Teensy, click the "Auto" button on the upper right hand.
-4. Drag and drop the '.hex' file onto the Teensy loader window.
+4. Drag and drop the `.hex` file onto Teensy.
-5. Press and release the Teensy reset button
+5. Press and release the Teensy reset button again.

 ## Resources